whiplashomega/elthelas2/data/spellsv2/shield-of-faith.md

 **Damage**: []

 A shimmering field appears and surrounds a creature of your choice within range, granting it a +2 bonus to AC for the duration.

+**At Higher Levels** When you cast the spell with a 2nd level spell slot or higher, the spell lasts for 10 minutes without requiring your concentration.